Shelby: Sunny and nice day expected

-Thursday and Friday will feature a gradual warm-up in temperatures.
-Cool mornings and mild afternoons can be expected with dry skies.
-Highs will be in the mid to upper 70s.
+Friday will feature a cool start and slightly warmer afternoon with mostly dry skies.
+A few showers are possible along the coast.

-Rain chances will increase to include some spotty showers over the weekend.
-Saturday is our best chance, but not everyone will get rain still.
-A stray shower may linger on Sunday.
+Saturday, rain chances will increase to include more scattered rain in the area.
+This will keep temperatures in the upper 60s and low 70s for highs.
+A stray shower may linger early Sunday, but we will warm back up.

 For those looking for another cold front, it may be a while.
-Early next week looks warm with highs creeping up to near 80 degrees.
+Early to middle next week looks warm with highs creeping up to near 80 degrees.

+We’re also watching Eta over Central America.
+The long-range forecast is highly uncertain but doesn’t rule out the system reaching the eastern Gulf of Mexico next week.

 Copyright 2020 WVUE.
 All rights reserved.